sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 Job list match
 ==============

 Before actually submitting the job, you can optionally check the matching Computing Elements that satisfy your job description.
-It does not guarantee anything about the CE load, just matches your JDL criteria with the available VO resources:
+It does not guarantee anything about the :abbr:`CE (Compute Element)` load, just matches your :abbr:`JDL (Job Description Language)` criteria with the available VO resources:

 .. code-block:: bash